DESI-UR/VAST/Documentation/paper.md

 spheres grown in the underdense regions of the large-scale structure.
 It begins by removing all isolated tracers from the catalog of objects, defined as having significantly ($1.5\sigma$) larger than average third-nearest neighbor distances.
-The remaining tracers are then placed on a grid, and spheres are grown from the centers of the empty cells until they are bounded by four tracers on their surfaces.
+The remaining tracers are then placed on a grid, and a sphere is grown from the center of any empty grid cells until it is bounded by four tracers on its surface.
 All spheres larger than a specified radius (typically around 10 Mpc/h) are considered possible maximal spheres -- the largest sphere that can fit in a given void region.
 Filtering through these candidate maximal spheres by order of decreasing radius, no maximal sphere can overlap by more than 10% of its volume with any other previously identified (larger) maximal sphere.
-After the maximal spheres are identified, the remaining holes are combined with these maximal spheres to enhance the void structure if they overlap exactly one maximal sphere by at least 50% of its volume.
+After the maximal spheres are identified, all non-maximal spheres (holes) are combined with these maximal spheres to enhance the void structure if they overlap exactly one maximal sphere by at least 50% of its volume.
 The union of a set of spheres (one maximal and the remaining smaller holes) defines a void region.